-As a multidisciplinary center, we prioritize:
+As a humanities center, we prioritize:

-• Community building;
+• Community building between departments;

 • Expanding how we understand, communicate, and materialize the value of humanistic research and teaching; and